oVirt/ovirt-site/source/feature/direct-lun.html.md

 ## Introduction

-Any block device can be used as local disk in the VM specifying it's GUID or UUID.
+Any block device can be used as local disk in the VM specifying it's GUID.

 ## Engine - VDSM API